What If I Missed the Universal Pre-K Registration Deadline?

 Here are some tips from Parents League Advisors if you’ve missed the deadline or have been placed in a program that isn’t feasible for your family:

-- If you have given up a spot at your current independent preschool in the hopes of a coveted Pre-K spot, call your preschool director!
-Things shift throughout the admissions process and your director may be able to offer you a spot in their 4’s or Pre-K program.
+- If you have given up a spot at your current independent preschool in the hopes of a coveted Pre-K or 3-K spot, call your preschool director!
+Things shift throughout the admissions process and your director may be able to offer you a spot in their 3's, 4’s or Pre-K program.

-- Call the Parents League of New York.
-We maintain a current list of independent and private schools that have Pre- K openings and we can walk you through how best to proceed.
-In NYC, we are lucky to have many preschool options and we can help you find a terrific option for your child's Pre-K year.
+- Contact the Parents League of New York.
+We maintain a current list of independent and private schools that have 3's and Pre-K openings and we can walk you through how best to proceed.
+In NYC, we are lucky to have many preschool options and we can help you find a terrific option for your child's 3's or Pre-K year.

-- Make a phone appointment with one of our experienced preschool advisors to find out more about Pre-K openings in private preschools and independent schools and how to secure a place for your child.
-Join online now and then call to schedule your appointment at 212-737-7385.
+- Make a phone appointment with one of our experienced preschool advisors to find out more about 3's and Pre-K openings in private preschools and independent schools and how to secure a place for your child.
+Join online now and then contact us at [email protected] to set up your first appointment.

 Who are the Parents League School Advisors?